33 Amazing Employee Recognition Ideas You Need to Be Using

 We get it.
 Everyone has parts of their job that they don’t love to do, but have to get done.
 But you can recognize your employees (and promote amazing work) by taking extra time to learn what work they love best and allocate tasks that play to their strengths.
 They’ll appreciate being recognized for their unique strengths and contributions.

-26. Don’t wait to show your appreciation
+26. Don’t wait to show employee appreciation

-TINYpulse has tons of ideas for showing appreciation, including a “thank you” t-shirt signed by co-workers.
+TINYpulse has tons of ideas for showing employee appreciation, including a “thank you” t-shirt signed by co-workers.
 When we asked them for their employee recognition idea, they advised being timely and specific.
 Laura Troyani, Director of Marketing at Tinypulse says:

 “I was floored by the findings in our recent Employee Appreciation & Recognition Report that showed how feeling valued in the workplace actually significantly impacts employee retention.